Don’t get me wrong, I actually like poinsettias.

 Safe for pets?
 Yes!
 Phalaenopsis orchids are totally pet-friendly.

-Rosemary is one of my favorite choices for an indoor plant as the strong, pine-like fragrance is fresh and invigorating in the winter months.
+Rosemary is one of my favorite choices for an indoor plant as the strong, pine-like fragrance makes my home smell like Christmas, and it’s super fresh and invigorating in the winter months.
 (The smell of rosemary is even said to make you smarter!
 So, it’s a great houseplant to keep on your desk.)

 Safe for pets?
 Not only is rosemary completely safe to keep around pets, a small amount of rosemary added to your dog’s food can actually be beneficial to its health.